zolszowka/Ocado_Task/README.md

 ### JSONLoader Class

 The `JSONLoader` class is responsible for loading delivery methods of a given product from a JSON file.
+It utilizes the json-simple library.
+This library is used to parse JSON data and extract the necessary information for the BasketSplitter application.